bean-mhm/beva/README.md

 Check out `beva/src/demos` to see how to use beva.
 If you build and run the solution in Visual Studio, you'll get asked to choose a demo to run.

+The demos don't necessarily follow the best practices for making larger applications.
+Buffer and image memory management is very naive, and the code could certainly be rewritten to be much more organized, but these demos are just there to show how beva can be used.